RealtyPremium/Semantic-UI-SCSS/README.md

 The converter will automatically fetch the latest files from the Semantic UI repo and convert the LESS fils on the fly :)

 After executing the rake task, you should see a new folder called `semantic`, inside which you will have sub-folders containing the converted SCSS files.

+### Roadmap

+At present, the converter only converts the LESS files.

+#### Coming soon:

+* Clone fonts from the source repo.
+* Clone images from the source repo.
+* Add automatic Compass conversion.
+* SASS output.